Romance - Fall & Winter

 Fall and winter in Winnipeg are some of the most beautiful, romance-inspiring locales that you can find just about anywhere.
 Autumn shows up with a burst of colour from trees and fall fashion, while those first snowfalls of the year set the mood to snuggle up close with that special someone.
 Don’t get too cozy under that blanket just yet, though — Winnipeg has an array of date options in the cooler months that will have you running hot with excitement.

 Coffee shops are classic date locations, and Winnipeg is dotted with glamorous destinations for your java fix.
-Café Postal is a cozy setting in St. Boniface, while Grey Owl is quickly becoming a trendy destination in the downtown area.
-Well-established local shops such as Thom Bargen and Fools + Horses have multiple locations to visit, and are great venues for long conversations and significant glances.
+Café Postal is a cozy setting in St. Boniface, while well-established local shops such as Thom Bargen and Fools + Horses have multiple locations to visit, and are great venues for long conversations and significant glances.

 There’s no reason things can’t stay steamy in the snowy months, and where better to go than Festival du Voyageur?
 From February 15–24, St. Boniface will come alive with music, food and joie de vivre.
 Notably, it will be the 50th anniversary of Festival this year, which means they will be pulling out all the stops.
 Take full advantage–head to the ice bar for some caribou, hit up the sugar shack for your maple syrup fix, and dance the night away in one of the many tents featuring live music.
 Want to snuggle up closer?
 Head to one of the many bonfires on the festival grounds, or steal a kiss on the parapets of the historic Fort Gibraltar over some hot chocolate.